-Recently updated on November 17th, 2022
+Recently updated on September 7th, 2023

 As Computer Forensic Examiners and Data Recovery specialists, we are constantly torn between various constitutional amendments, including when talking about data encryption.
 The Fourth Amendment is the most common amendment we come across.